steven-isbell/apollo-split-client/README.md

 # apollo-split-client

-A zero config TypeScript client implementation to make http and subscriptions work with ApolloProvider.
+A zero config TypeScript client implementation to make http and subscriptions work with React Apollo's ApolloProvider.

 # Usage

-`apollo-split-client` is a class with a `client` property that exposes a configured ApolloProvider client. `apollo-split-client` accepts two arguments, an `httpUri` which is the path for your graphql instance, and a `wsUri` which is the path for your WebSocket instance.
+`apollo-split-client` is a class with a `client` property that exposes a configured ApolloProvider client. `apollo-split-client` accepts two arguments, an `httpUri` which is the path for your graphql instance, and an optional `wsUri` which is the path for your WebSocket instance.

+You can use `apollo-split-client` to easily use Subscriptions within React Apollo.
+Alternatively, you can omit the WebSocket location and use `apollo-split-client` as an http only module.

 ### React